 Our operating expenses going forward will primarily include product development expenses, sales and marketing expenses and general and administrative expenses.
 Our product development expenses consist primarily of salaries and benefits for employees working on creating, developing, editing, programming, porting, quality assurance, carrier certification and deployment of our content, on technologies related to interoperating with our various mobile phone carriers and on our internal platforms, payments to third parties for developing our content, and allocated facilities costs.
 We devote substantial resources to the development, supporting technologies, porting and quality assurance of our content.
-We believe that developing games internally through our own development may encompass development of a game from concept through deployment or adaptation or rebranding of an existing game.
+We believe that developing games internally through our own development studios allows us to increase operating margins, leverage the technology we have developed and better control game delivery.
+Games development may encompass development of a game from concept through deployment or adaptation or rebranding of an existing game.
 For acquired content, typically we will receive content from our licensors which must be edited for mobile phone users, combined with other appropriate content, and packaged for end consumers.
 The process is made more complex by the need to deliver content on multiple carriers platforms and across a large number of different handsets.

 Sales and Marketing.
-Twistbox's sales and marketing expenses historically, and our sales and marketing expenses going forward, will consist primarily of salaries, benefits and incentive compensation for sales, business development, project management and marketing personnel, expenses for advertising, trade shows, public relations and other promotional and marketing activities, expenses for general business development activities, travel and entertainment expenses and allocated facilities costs.
+Sales and marketing expenses historically, and our sales and marketing expenses going forward, will consist primarily of salaries, benefits and incentive compensation for sales, business development, project management and marketing personnel, expenses for advertising, trade shows, public relations and other promotional and marketing activities, expenses for general business development activities, travel and entertainment expenses and allocated facilities costs.
 We expect sales and marketing expenses to increase in absolute terms with the growth of our business and as we further promote our content and expand our carrier network.

 General and Administrative.
-Twistbox's general and administrative expenses historically, and our sales and marketing expenses going forward, will consist primarily of salaries and benefits for general and administrative personnel, consulting fees, legal, accounting and other professional fees, information technology costs and allocated facilities costs.
+Our general and administrative expenses historically, and going forward, will consist primarily of salaries and benefits for general and administrative personnel, consulting fees, legal, accounting and other professional fees, information technology costs and allocated facilities costs.
 We expect that general and administrative expenses will increase in absolute terms as we hire additional personnel and incur costs related to the anticipated growth of our business and our operation as a public company.
 We also expect that these expenses will increase because of the additional costs to comply with the Sarbanes-Oxley Act and related regulation, our efforts to expand our international operations and, in the near term, additional accounting costs related to our operation as a public company.

 Amortization of Intangible Assets.
-We will record amortization of acquired intangible assets that are directly related to revenuegenerating activities as part of our cost of revenues and amortization of the remaining acquired intangible assets, such as customer lists, as part of our operating expenses.
-We will record intangible assets on our balance sheet based upon their fair value at the time of the Merger.
-We determined the fair value of the intangible assets based on independent valuation.
-We will amortize the amortizable intangible assets using the straight-line method over their estimated useful lives of between five and eight years.
+We will record amortization of acquired intangible assets that are directly related to revenue-generating activities as part of our cost of revenues and amortization of the remaining acquired intangible assets, such as customer lists and platform, as part of our operating expenses.
+We will record intangible assets on our balance sheet based upon their fair value at the time they are acquired.
+We will determine the fair value of the intangible assets using a contribution approach.
+We will amortize the amortizable intangible assets using the straight-line method over their estimated useful lives of three to five years.